Europol launches raids in 'major' operation, also in Germany | DW | 07.06.2021

 Representatives from the FBI and Dutch, Swedish and Australian federal police will also be present, Europol added.

-DPA news agency reported that German police raided over a hundred apartments, warehouses and business premises in Monday's raid.
+DPA news agency reported that German police raided over a hundred apartments, warehouses and business premises in Monday's raids.

 Security forces made arrests in the western city of Wiesbaden.
 However, the numbers were not immediately available.